adi-g15/notes/hyperledger/sawtooth/consensus-engine/docs-rust.md

 This doc uses the [sawtooth sdk](https://github.com/hyperledger/sawtooth-sdk-rust/) to create a custom consensus engine (basic).

+> Note: `...` anywhere in code blocks mean that part is covered in earlier section, for eg. instead of writing start(update,service,blah,kya,kuchh) we write start(...) in 2nd and further occurences

 On the above level, there are these two steps:
 1. Code (your consensus Engine)
 2. Start validator with changed values of `sawtooth.consensus.algorithm.name`, `sawtooth.consensus.algorithm.version` (and other values which are specific to your consensus engine) on-chain settings